rlrichards/demo-repo/README.md

 You should now see a command line shell.
 Simply type `git clone` and then paste the url you copied earlier and press enter.

 You should now see a folder within your current folder called demo-repo.
 This is your downloaded version of this github repository!
+Go ahead and open "Check out this file.Rmd" in RStuido